deleidos/de-pipeline-tool/README.md

 * MANAGER_SERVICE_HOSTNAME - The hostname or IP of Hadoop client node running the Manager Service container.
 * HADOOP_NAME_NODE_HOSTNAME - The hostname or IP of a Hadoop name node.

+The /opt/apex-deployment volume that is mapped must be populated with the pre-compiled Apex operator jar files.
+To facilitate this process, a set of default operator jars are provided.
+Unzip this file under /opt on the same instance that is to run the de-framework-service container (do this before running the container so the volume can be mapped).

 ### DE Manager Service

 The Manager Service container is installed on the client node of the Hadoop cluster.
-The Manager Service receives pipeline system management requests from the Framework Service and executes them locally using the Apache Apex DTCLI client tool.
+The Manager Service receives pipeline system management requests from the Framework Service and executes them locally using the Apache Apex dtCli client tool.

 The Manager Service container may be run with Docker Compose as shown below: